Tachyonic dark energy- Constraints from current observations: Data and Methodology

 \subsection{Constraints}

 In this model, we have a five-dimensional parameter space, comprising $H_0$, $\Omega_{m0}$, $\lambda$ and $\delta$ and $w_{\phi 0}$.
 We have imposed the uniform prior as in table \ref{Param_bound no w}.
 Using this choice of priors, the parameter estimates obtained from the MCMC analysis are presented in table \ref{Param_bound w} and figure \ref{mcmc w} presents the results of the MCMC analysis.
 Using the obtained parameter values, we have plotted the evolution of the equation of state parameter and the deceleration parameter in figures \ref{eq of state w} and \ref{decelaration w} respectively for all three datasets considered.
-The analysis will be repeated with $w_{\phi 0}$ fixed at $-1$ for reference, keeping all other priors within the same ranges (see the table \ref{Param_estimantion no w} and the figures \ref{mcmc},\ref{decelaration no w}.
+The analysis will be repeated with $w_{\phi 0}$ fixed at $-1$ for reference, keeping all other priors within the same ranges (see the table \ref{Param_estimantion no w} and the figures \ref{mcmc} and \ref{decelaration no w}). {We will henceforth refer to the $w_{\phi 0} = -1$ case as the `fixed-w' model and the $w_{\phi 0} \neq -1 $ case as the `free-w model'.}

-It is important to note that when \(w_{\phi 0}\) is treated as a free parameter, all the cosmological parameters exhibit consistency within \(\sim 1\sigma\) range across the datasets considered.
+It is important to note that {for free-w model}, all the cosmological parameters exhibit consistency within \(\sim 1\sigma\) range across the datasets considered.
 This helps in reducing the disagreement in parameter estimates, particularly for the Hubble constant \(H_0\).
 However, this improvement comes at the cost of larger error bars in \(H_0\), especially for the DESI BAO dataset.
-In contrast, for the fixed case \(w_{\phi 0} = -1\), the values of \(H_0\) obtained from different datasets (table \ref{Param_estimantion no w}) continue to show significant tension.
+In contrast, {for the fixed-w case}, the values of \(H_0\) obtained from different datasets (table \ref{Param_estimantion no w}) continue to show significant tension.
 In this scenario, the DESI data provides the most stringent constraints on the deceleration parameter \(q(z)\) among all the datasets considered.